 Alicia is an African-American woman with experience living in an Islamic country and traveling in the Middle East and China.
 She has developed and published thematic curriculum units on “Young Children Learning About Ancient China Through Archeology, Ancient Nubia and Egypt”, and “Learning to Read Nature’s Book,” an interdisciplinary project-based unit through the study of the environment and social justice (2005, co-authored with Bisse Bowman).

 She was a graduate of Wheelock College and has been teaching in Boston Public Schools since 1997.
 Alicia was a founding teacher with Deborah Meier of the Mission Hill School in Roxbury, Massachusetts, and has taught Pre-K to Grade 3 for nearly ten years.
-She is currently a Teacher Developer with the Boston Public Schools, mentoring teachers through their first year in the classroom.
-Alicia received the Boston Superintendent’s Award for Outstanding Teaching in 2002.
+She was once a Teacher Developer with the Boston Public Schools, mentoring teachers through their first year in the classroom.
+Alicia also received the Boston Superintendent’s Award for Outstanding Teaching in 2002.
 In 2004, she was a Fulbright Scholar to Kenya and Tanzania; she also received Fund for Teachers Fellowship with two colleagues for research in those countries.
 In 2005 and 2006, Alicia was selected for “Who’s Who Among America’s Teachers.”
 Alicia has also served on the Educational Advisory Board at Wheelock College.

 In 2010, Alicia and colleague Lucy Montgomery received a Fund for Teachers grant to travel to Malaysia to present their research on connections between Africa, China and Islam through the Silk Route trade, and their children’s book, Malindi’s Journey, at the First International Conference on Zheng He, in Melaka, Malaysia.
 The conference is organized by the Melaka State Government, the Perbadanan Museum Melaka, Cheng Ho (Zheng He) Cultural Museum and International Zheng He Society (Singapore); the theme was Zheng He and the Afro-Asian World.
 Their paper from the conference, Malindi’s Journey: An African Giraffe Travels to China on the Treasure Ships of Zheng He is included in a book of the conference proceedings, to be published in 2011.